- What is mediation?

 We will help you identify what is important in difficult circumstances.
 With judges now frequently recommending mediation as an alternative to court, and government funding of divorce cases finished, it is a constructive, cost-saving and effective way forward.

 We are one of few law firms who offer publicly-funded mediation law services for couples who divorce (formerly legal aid).
-To see whether you may be eligible for public funding, see
+You may be eligible for public funding, please see the Civil Justice Eligibility Calculator for more guidance.